-Radiation Safety

-If the contractor, or their subcontractors, plans to use a piece of equipment containing radioactive materials (RAM), the contractor shall notify SAWS' C.O.I., and Safety and Health Representative, prior to bringing the RAM to the project worksite.
-The contractor shall comply with 29 CFR 1926.53 and 29 CFR 1910.1096, as applicable.
-The contractor shall also comply with Texas Health and Safety Code, Chapter 401, and Texas Administrative Code, Title 25, Part I, Chapter 289, entitled Radiation Control.

-Asbestos

-Guidance for on-site asbestos safe work procedures may be found in 29 CFR 1926, Subpart Z, § 1101.
-In general, all work done that relates to potential exposure to asbestos containing material (ACM) shall require the Contractor to fully comply with all applicable regulations.
-Of particular concern is the handling and disposal of asbestos containing (AC) pipe.
-Only qualified Contractors' personnel, specifically trained in ACM work, are to handle / work with ACM.

-Safety Documentation

-Safety and health activities shall be documented by the Contractor with copies of the documentation maintained by the Contractor according to federal and state regulatory / statutory requirements.

-Routine Safety Inspections and Training

-Routine safety and health inspections, and training activities, shall be documented to include the date, scope of the inspection or type of training, person performing the inspection or training, persons attending, and the name and signature of the person preparing the report.
+- 15. Safety Documentation: All safety and health activities shall be immediately documented by the Contractor.
+Copies of all documentation shall be maintained by the Contractor. - 16.
+Routine Safety Inspections and Training: Routine safety and health inspections, and training activities, shall be recorded including the date, scope of the inspection or training, person performing the inspection or training, persons attending, and the name and signature of the person preparing the report.
 Forms for such reporting shall be developed by the Contractor.
-A current inspection and training file on each project shall be maintained by the Contractor.

-Incident/Accident Reporting

-All incidents/accidents that occur to persons or property shall be investigated, documented, and reported by the Contractor on an incident/accident report form.

-(The report form is to be included in the Project Specific Construction Safety and Health Program).

-Exposures to toxic materials and harmful physical agents shall be documented by the Contractor in accordance with applicable regulations.
-The Contractor shall provide copies of incident/accident reports to SAWS Construction Inspection Division and the SAWS Safety and Environmental Health Representative.

-Workers Compensation Claims

-The Construction Contractor must provide a "Certificate of Coverage" to SAWS showing statutory worker's compensation insurance coverage for all employees who will be performing construction of the project, for the duration of the project.
-The Construction Contractor shall post, on each project site, a conspicuous notice, written in the form prescribed by the Texas Worker's

-Compensation statutes, informing all persons providing services on the project that they are required to be covered; and stating how a person may verify coverage and report lack of coverage.
+A current inspection and training file on each project shall be maintained by the Contractor. - 17.
+Incident/Accident Reporting: All incidents/accidents that occur to persons or property shall be investigated and reported by the Contractor on an incident/accident report form (Report form to be provided by the Contractor in his/her Project Specific Construction Safety and Health Program).
+Exposures to toxic materials and harmful physical agents shall also be documented by the Contractor in accordance with applicable regulations.
+The Contractor shall provide copies of incident/accident reports to SAWS Construction Inspection Division and the SAWS Safety and Environmental Health Representative. - 18.
+Workers Compensation Claims: The Construction Contractor must provide a "Certificate of Coverage" to the owner showing statutory worker's compensation insurance coverage for all employees who will be performing construction of the project, for the duration of the project.
+The Construction Contractor shall post, on each project site, a conspicuous notice, written in the form prescribed by the Texas Worker's Compensation Commission, informing all persons providing services on the project that they are required to be covered; and stating how a person may verify coverage and report lack of coverage.